top of page

 Proving worth when it counts

 Many antivirus trials end abruptly, leaving users annoyed and unprotected.
-Instead, we proactively demonstrated SafeGuard’s value by showing users exactly how we’d protected them over the trial, even after expiration.
+Instead, we proactively demonstrated LiveSafe’s value by showing users exactly how we’d protected them over the trial, even after expiration.
 By clearly summarizing our impact—blocked threats, secure files, safer browsing—we turned the trial expiry into a compelling case for conversion.

 JOURNEY WEEKS 6-11: EXTENDED TRIAL & BEYOND